Last updated on October 22nd, 2021 at 11:18 am

 - Have everything prepared ahead of time.
 Little kids have short attention spans so have all your supplies laid out and shapes cut out before you begin.

-- If there are adults only steps have a coloring page for them to work on or another step they can do while they wait.
+- If there are adults-only (think hot glue gun) steps have a coloring page for them to work on or another step they can do while they wait.

 - Let go of perfection!
 In the end, it doesn’t matter if they do the craft ‘correctly’ – it’s just for the fun and memories!

 - Let them display their projects for all to see!
 Encourage their creativity!